yogeshhk/TeachingDataScience/Notes.md

 	*	Main_Workshop/Seminar_Presentation/CourseMaterial.tex are the driver files
 	*	They intern contain common content files, which have included actual source files
 	*	Make bat files compile the appropriate sources
-*	Jupyter directory (not uploaded, as it is mostly from others github repos, nothing much of mine)
+*	Code directory
 	*	Has running python or ipython notebook files with necessary images and data
 	*	Naming should be such that corresponding latex file can be associated
 	*	Library based tex file, say, sklearn_decisiontree.tex will have just template code and short fully working examples from Mastering Machine Learning whereas the sklearn_decisiontree.ipynb will have running workflows.
 No need to sync both.
 You may want to keep ipynb’s pdf in LaTeX/images directory for reference
+*	References directory (not uploaded, as it is mostly from others github repos, nothing much of mine)
+	*	Has papers, code, ppts as base material to be used for content preparation

 ## References to be used for updating the Training Material
 *	Visual Notes, Graphics Recording